 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town has reported a deferred charge on refunding and deferred outflows of resources related to pensions in this category.
+The Town has reported a deferred charge on refunding, deferred outflows of resources related to pensions, and deferred outflows of resources related to other postemployment benefits in this category.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has reported deferred inflows of resources related to pensions in this category.
+The Town has reported deferred inflows of resources related to pensions and reported deferred inflows of resources related to other postemployment benefits in this category.